Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Numerical simulation

-The initial condition is a dipolar poloidal magnetic field with a `twisted torus' localized inside the star.
-The poloidal field has $B_\text{dip}=4\times 10^{16}$~G at the pole, and the internal toroidal field reaches maximum strength $B_{\phi,\text{max}} = 5\times 10^{16}$~G. The rms internal field strength is $\bar{B} = 6\times 10^{16}$\,G and the total magnetic energy is $E_B = 7\times 10^{50}$~erg.
+The initial condition is described in Appendix~\ref{appendix_numerical}.
+It consists of a poloidal magnetic field with dipole moment $\mu \approx 2.8\times 10^{34}$~G~cm$^3$, and a `twisted torus' localized inside the star.
 The initial temperature of the star is $T=3\times 10^9$~K. The fluid is initialized in an unmagnetized hydrostatic equilibrium.
-Since this is not an MHD equilibrium, we allow the star to relax into an equilibrium configuration at fixed temperature before the ambipolar diffusion simulation begins.
+Since this is not an ideal MHD equilibrium, we allow the star to relax into an ideal MHD equilibrium configuration at fixed temperature, before the ambipolar diffusion simulation begins.
+After relaxing the star into MHD equilibrium, the poloidal field strength at the pole is $B\approx 4\times 10^{16}$~G. The internal toroidal field has maximum strength $B_{\phi,\text{max}} \approx 5\times 10^{16}$~G, and the rms internal field strength is $\bar{B} \approx 7\times 10^{16}$\,G. The total magnetic energy inside the star is $E_B \approx 10^{51}$~erg.